 It is actually possible for enemies to move twice in a row if everyone on the battlefield is close enough in Speed.
 Bad enough when it's a normal enemy, worse if it's a boss...and worse still if it's Lord DeRosso, whose strategy revolves around getting everyone down to low HP and then performing a Total Party Kill.
 Normally, after he uses Graviga or the like, you can heal off most of the damage before he goes again.
 But if the random numbers should just so happen to fall in such a way that DeRosso goes after all player characters on one turn and before them all on the next?
 Good luck getting around that, unless you know beforehand that such a thing could happen and bring some speed buffs or debuffs.
 Or if you find the Hermes Shoes that he keeps in a chest in his castle and put those on your healer.

-Unlike most JRP Gs a character's stats isn't determined by his/her job and level.
+Unlike most JRPGs, a character's stats aren't determined solely by their job and level.
 Each character has base stats determined by their level, and multipliers are applied to those stats based on the current Job they have equipped,as one would expect.
 However, the multipliers the Jobs apply are tied to Job level.
-This discourages experimentation and makes it hard to determine how strong a class is because if you want to try a new job out, that character is going to become as strong as toilet paper until the job levels up a couple of times.
+This discourages experimentation and makes it hard to determine how strong a class is, because if you want to try a new job out, that character is going to feel like they're made of wet toilet paper until the job levels up a couple of times.
 This becomes even worse when the amount of job points needed to level up becomes absurd after reaching level 9 note Going from 9 to 10 takes more Job Points than going from 1 to 9, and it only gets worse from there..
 Players who aren't aware of this may be baffled as to why the amount of damage they're doing stopped going up after around 1200, even after spending an hour grinding.
 It doesn't help either that there is no way of telling what skills each job has unless you've already unlocked them (or looked them up in a guide).
 Spent a lot of time leveling one particular job on a certain character that turned out to be fairly useless later in the game?
 What a pity.

 Surprisingly Improved Sequel: In the sense that it's a Spiritual Successor to The Four Heroes of Light.
 BD fixes basically every mechanical problem that game had, especially the targeting issues and making the "multiple actions in a turn" system a lot smoother and more intuitive.
 It even addresses some of the plot issues many players had, in that the party doesn't split up or bicker fruitlessly for the first part of the game.